-But if you want to use those recordings for other products you can sell as online courses, a regular webinar set up will not be enough.
-You will have to sit down and create a design plan for instruction and production, which should lead to an eLearning course that will work (that is, where your learners will learn something) once the whole packaged course is finished and released (by the way, I would suggest that you give to course to a few test subjects that could give you a fast feedback for another design loop of troubleshooting and enhancement.
+But if you want to use those recordings for other products you can sell such as online courses, a regular webinar set up will not be enough.
+You will have to sit down and create a design plan for instruction and production, which should lead to an eLearning course that will work (that is, where your learners will learn something.)

 - Post some reading material (short articles, papers, sections of books and so on),